code-423n4/2023-05-chainlink/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here: N/A
-- How many contracts are in scope?:
+- How many contracts are in scope?: 38
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: With test files: 9833, Without test files: 2985
-- How many external imports are there?:
+- How many external imports are there?: 1: Openzeppelin v4.8.0
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 15 interfaces and ~50 struct definitions
 - Does most of your code generally use composition or inheritance?:
-- How many external calls?:
+- How many external calls?:  N/A
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 97%
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: No
-- Please describe required context:
+- Please describe required context:  N/A
-- Does it use an oracle?:
+- Does it use an oracle?:  Yes, Chainlink DON
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  N/A
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: Merkle multi proof
-- Does it use a timelock function?:
+- Does it use a timelock function?:  N/A
-- Is it an NFT?:
+- Is it an NFT?: N/A
-- Does it have an AMM?:
+- Does it have an AMM?: N/A
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:   No
-- Does it use rollups?:
+- Does it use rollups?:  N/A
-- Is it multi-chain?:
+- Is it multi-chain?:  N/A
-- Does it use a side-chain?:
+- Does it use a side-chain?: Yes; this is a cross-chain product.
+EVM compatible.
 ```

 # Tests